Introductory Email Best Practices

 The goal of your initial email is to do two things and only two things: qualify the prospect and get a response.
 It is not meant to sell.
 You’ll have that chance only if the prospect agrees they have a problem you may be able to fix and you get a commitment for next steps.

 We recommend running a series of four emails in a sequence.
 Use a CRM solution like Hubspot, for example.
 Each message should touch on a distinct issue in the industry and how your solution may be of value.
 The final email should give the recipient an “out” and refer you to someone else in their organization.
 This is an extremely effective technique.

-If you choose to email to a larger group, we recommend Sendgrid as an email service provider.
+If you choose to email to a larger group, use an email service provider such as Sendgrid.

 - Introduce yourself in the first sentence (your contact information is in the signature)

 - Mention how long you’ve been in business or drop names of clients (not relevant in an initial email)

 - Talk about industry awards you won (your mom may care but most prospects do not)